 1 Please note that testing in program pre-requisites (English, French, Math, Science, Chemistry or Physics) may be required to assess the level of applicants’ qualifications.
 Testing takes place at Dawson College in Montreal during the months of April or May for Fall Admissions, and in November or December for Winter Admissions.
 Applicants are advised by letter from the Admissions Office, of test dates should testing be required.
 Failing to attend a testing request will disqualify an applicant.

-2 Programs require an in-person interview, audition, portfolio review, or language testing during the month of April or May in Montreal before a decision is rendered.
+2 Programs require a portfolio review during the month of March, April or May in Montreal before a decision is rendered.
+Portfolios must be upload to the application center by the March 1st deadline.

 International students with a temporary status in Canada, needing to obtain authorizations to study in Quebec and Canada (Quebec Acceptance Certificate, CAQ, and study permit), may only apply for admission to the Fall semester by the March 1 deadline.